Abstract geometric pattern with squares, triangles, arcs, and lines in orange, yellow, green, black, and white colors.

 Joining the BADC gives you real access to a powerful community of Black artists that supports your growth, amplifies your voice, and helps you build a sustainable future in the arts.
 You will gain hands-on experience through workshops, critiques, studio visits, exhibitions, mentoring, and paid opportunities while learning from established artists and peers.
 BADC helps you sharpen your skills, expand your network, preserve our legacy, and turn your talent into impact, visibility, and real-world success.

-Featured Artist: Gail Shaw-Clemons
+Featured Artist: Janathel Shaw

 Artist Bio